 The Strong collection

 People collect for various reasons.
-For Tom Strong, it was an appreciation for the beauty and day-to-day utility of Dieter Rams’s electrical products that led to a passion that has lasted over 50 years, resulting in a collection of over 250 items.
+For Tom Strong, it was an appreciation for the beauty and day-to-day utility of Dieter Rams’s electrical products that led to a passion that has lasted over 50 years, resulting in his remarkable collection of over 250 items.

-Collecting is in the Strong genes, as he explained how “even in childhood, I’d always been a mad collector; it started aged 7, when my sister introduced me to stamps.
+Collecting is in the Strong genes.
+“I’ve always been a mad collector,” he explained.
+“It started aged 7, when my sister introduced me to stamps.
+I also collect Liberty fabrics, which are like a garden where the flowers don’t wilt and it doesn’t need watering, as well as Swiss posters and sports balls, which I grade by size.
 I think the desire to collect is as insidious as marijuana!
-I also collect Liberty fabrics, which are like a garden where the flowers don’t wilt and it doesn’t need watering, as well as Swiss posters and sports balls, which I grade by size.

 “Rams’s designs made the products understandable and self-educational.
 He made things that were easy to grasp, to get to know and to handle roughly without breaking.
 The controls told you quietly ‘lift me’ or ‘push me’, and the colours are there for your advantage only – like the use of red for the Off switch.”